 Add 1 cup of flour to the food processor and blend until incorporated.

-*The mixture will still be sticky so continue to add more flour, about 1/4 cup at a time until the mixture is smooth and and somewhat compacted yet dry enough to shape into a log or roll into a ball.
-(Guessing the right consistency does take practice!)
+*The mixture will still be sticky so continue to add more flour, about 1/4 cup at a time until the mixture is smooth and thickened.
+It should be soft and moist yet still come together to be able to shape into a log or roll into a ball.

-After making the quenelles, place the gnocchi in a large baking pan or dish, dusted with cornmeal (just enough so they don’t stick to the pan).
-Place them in the fridge for about an hour so they harden slightly, which will make them a bit easier to shape during preparation.
+Once prepared, place the gnocchi in a large baking pan or dish, dusted with cornmeal (just enough so they don’t stick to the pan).
+Place them in the fridge to chill for about an hour.
+Chilling them facilitates the shaping procees during preparation.

 Here are 3 methods to prepare these:

-1) Remove gnocchi from the fridge (or freezer) and place directly into a pot of boiling (salted) water.
-Once they rise, they are cooked (just like traditional gnocchi).
+1) Remove gnocchi from the fridge (or freezer) and place directly into a pot of boiling, salted water.
+Once the gnocchi rise to the top of the water, they are fully cooked and should be removed immediately.
 Add sauce of choice and serve.

 2) Remove gnocchi from the fridge and add directly to the frying pan and sauté until heated through and browned on the outside.